-In this post, we’ll look at solutions for what to do when you feel overwhelmed because you don’t know what to do.
+In this post, we’ll look at solutions for what to do when you feel overwhelmed because you don’t know where to start.
 Mostly, I am talking about huge decluttering projects where you have a lot of things to go through or organize.

 Break it down

 In my basement, I have the following “zones,” workbench, food storage shelves, laundry, homeschool shelves, emergency supplies, gift wrap, clothing storage, Christmas storage, donations, and long-term storage shelves.
 When my son and I worked on our basement last summer, we would work on one zone at a time.

-If you are working in a room with a lot of built-in storage, like a kitchen or bathroom, you might break your zones down into each individual cabinet or drawer section, plus major appliances.
+If you’re working in a room with a lot of built-in storage like a kitchen or bathroom, you might break your zones down into each individual cabinet or drawer section plus major appliances.

 Write it down

 I needed to have small enough chunks to work on so that I wouldn’t feel overwhelmed.
-I knew that I could take the books off of one shelf, sort through them to cull out any we could donate, and get the remainder back on the shelf in a short amount of time.
+I knew that I could take the books off of one shelf, sort through them, cull out any we could donate, and get the remainder back on the shelf in a short amount of time.

 Another helpful tip is to do something easy first.
 Do NOT tackle the biggest, hardest thing on the list first!
 You need an easy win to help you get past the overwhelm.
 Crossing something off the list quickly will help you gain momentum and feel successful.

 When I was working through the attic, which had a lot of boxes and bookshelves in it, the first thing I worked on was clearing a space on the floor.
 I needed space to actually unload a box to see what was in it.
-Then I needed to be able to sort things out: recycle, donate, relocate.
+Then I needed space to be able to sort things out into piles: recycle, donate, relocate.

 Remember, pick a relatively easy thing to do first!
-Good candidates include things that you know are mostly trash and things that you already know you want to get rid of.
-You won’t need too much decision-making power to get through these things, so you can have an easy win!
+Good candidates include things that you know are mostly trash or things that you already know you want to get rid of.
+Since you won’t need too much decision-making power to get through these things, you can have an easy win!

-Focus on one thing at a time: don’t multi-focus.
+Focus on one thing at a time: this is not the time to multi-task!
 Work on that one specific item until you are finished.
 I know it’s tempting to stop and leaf through pictures or papers.
 It’s also tempting to interrupt yourself—try hard not to.

 The main goal is to make progress as often as possible.
 Even a turtle eventually gets to the finish line—so don’t give up!
-Next up is what to do when your system is broken.
+Next up is what to do when you don’t know how to do something.